IT’S IMPORTANT TO UNDERSTAND THAT THE VALUE OF AN ENVIRONMENTAL CLEANUP IS MORE THAN JUST GETTING THE MOST FOR YOUR MONEY

 Now that we’ve covered the different ways value can be used, I’ll apply them to environmental issues with a few examples.
 Then you’ll have to decide which ones mean the most to you, based on your individual needs and…values.

 The most common driver for initiating an environmental cleanup is the fact that a federal or state regulatory agency is requiring that it be done.
-There may be other factors that arise during the process that is also motivating, such as an identified human exposure, but the number one value that the cleanup satisfies is getting the regulator off your back.
+There may be other factors that arise during the process that are also motivating, such as an identified human exposure, but the number one value that the cleanup satisfies is getting the regulator off your back.
 This can be huge for some businesses, but what else do you get out of it?
 Very simply stated, you also get a cleaner piece of property.
 A clean and unencumbered plot of commercial property is an investment.
 We all know that.
 There are real estate investment companies out there whose sole business model is to buy and sell commercial properties based on its predicted future price or value.
 As such, even if the primary objective of performing an environmental cleanup has absolutely nothing to do with the potential sales price of your property, the reality is that the commercial viability of a property will increase as a result of the cleanup.
 As a matter of fact, if a property owner could shift their mindset to fully understand and quantify the potential gains associated with an environmentally clean property, it may be a good enough reason alone for initiating such a project.
-The average cost of a dry cleaner environmental cleanup is pretty hefty, as mentioned above, but there are plenty of smaller examples where the cost of a cleanup could be paid for by the resulting increase in property value.
+The average cost of a dry cleaner environmental cleanup is pretty hefty, as mentioned above, but there are plenty of smaller examples where the cost of cleanup could be paid for by the resulting increase in property value.
 In such a case, the regulatory closure would be just a bonus.

 Thinking about selling your dry cleaning business?
 Read our blog How to Sell Your Dry Cleaning Business in 3 Steps